ImmutableVariable/learnityourself/docs/python/04-data-structures/04-dictionaries.md

 empty_dict = {}
 empty_dict2 = dict()

-# Dictionary with initial values
+# All the vaolues within a dictionary are key-value pairs.
+# After creating a dictionary, you can then look up values using the keys.
+# ex: `student["name"]` would return the value of the key "name" within the student dictionary. ("John")
+student = {
+    #<key>: <value>
+    "name": "John",
+    "age": 20,
-student = {"name": "John", "age": 20, "courses": ["Math", "Science"]}
+    "courses": ["Math", "Science"]
+}

 # Using the dict() constructor with keyword arguments
 employee = dict(name="Alice", position="Developer", salary=75000)

-# From a sequence of key-value pairs
+# From a sequence of key-value pairs (key, value)
 items = [("apple", 0.99), ("banana", 0.59), ("orange", 1.29)]
 prices = dict(items)